f-fix/gbsum/README.md

 ██ ▀▄██ ██ ██ ██  ██ ██  ██ ██ ██ ██   ██ ██▄▄██
 ██  ▀██ ██ ▀█▄█▀  ██ ▀█▄▄█▀ ▀█▄█▀ ▀█▄▄▄█▀ ▀█▄▄▄
 ```
+## BONUS: `gbextract.py`

+A tool is provided for extracting GB ROM-shaped blobs from inside larger files.
+See `gbextract.py` for details.